INTRODUCTION

 DIF:

-Linear IgA at BMZ occasionally seen
+Linear deposition of IgG, IgA and/orC3 at BMZ

 ELISA: